 Type 2 diabetes is less sensitive to alcohol-induced hypoglycemia than type 1.

-- Effects: Alcohol reduces levels of blood sugar, but because type 2 diabetics produce some insulin, their cells have less risk of being completely unable to access glucose compared to someone with type 1 diabetes.
+- Effects: Alcohol reduces levels of blood sugar.
+However, type 2 diabetics produce some insulin, so their cells have less risk of being completely unable to access glucose compared to someone with type 1 diabetes.

-- Risks: As with type 1, type 2 diabetics could have hypoglycemic unawareness when they drink alcohol.
+- Risks: As with type 1, type 2 diabetics could have hypoglycemic episodes when they drink alcohol.
 Fatalities are less common than in type 1.

-Both types of diabetes are associated with similar risk for other alcohol-related problems, including:
+Both types of diabetes are associated with similar risks for other alcohol-related problems, including:

 - Peripheral neuropathy (PN): PN, especially in the feet and legs, is one of the most common complications of diabetes and can be very painful.
 PN has been shown to occur more quickly and be more severe in diabetics who regularly drink alcohol, even in moderate amounts.